Catholic Church sexual abuse cases: Singapore

 In 2013, Singapore-born psychotherapist and author Jane Leigh, a single mother of two who now lives in Melbourne, alleged in her autobiography My Nine Lives Last that she was sexually abused by Roman Catholic priests when she was a teenager.
-Starting from when she was 12 years old, she was abused for two and half years during the secluded one-on-one outings by a 34-year-old priest whom she initially met at neighbourhood mass held at her home when she was 12, he allegedly did so while picking or dropping her off when her parents were at work.
+Starting from when she was 12 years old, she was abused for two and half years during the secluded one-on-one outings by a 34-year-old priest whom she initially met at neighborhood mass held at her home when she was 12, he allegedly did so while picking or dropping her off when her parents were at work.
 After she reported the matter to her mother, she was berated for tempting the priest and sent to another Catholic priest for counselling.
 Consequently, church stated that they will conduct the investigations.

 In 2022, a prominent member of the Catholic order in his mid-60s was jailed 5 years for sexually abusing 2 teenage boys on multiple occasions.
-The offences took place between 2005 and 2007.
+The offenses took place between 2005 and 2007.
 The identity of the perpetrator and his victims were not revealed due to a gag order imposed by the court.
-Additionally, the perpetrator's religious superior was issued a written advisory by the police for not reporting the offences to the police after learning about them.
+Additionally, the perpetrator's religious superior was issued a written advisory by the police for not reporting the offenses to the police after learning about them.